Netflix/metaflow/metaflow/tutorials/02-statistics/README.md

 # Episode 02-statistics: Is this Data Science?

-**Use metaflow to load the movie metadata CSV file into a Pandas Dataframe and compute some movie genre specific statistics.
+**Use metaflow to load the movie metadata CSV file into a Pandas Dataframe and compute some movie genre-specific statistics.
 These statistics are then used in later examples to improve our playlist generator.
 You can optionally use the Metaflow client to eyeball the results in a Notebook, and make some simple plots using the Matplotlib library.**